haihala/haihala.github.io/src/lib/posts/intro-to-webdev.md

 is to ask questions.
 I've made a list of questions, organized in a way where you will build understanding of the topic as you answer them.

-1. What is the difference between frontend and backend?
+1. What is the difference between front end and back end?
 2. What do these words (and their letters) mean?
 Try to explain them to an imaginary child:
    - HTML
    - HTTP